Mastering Engagement

 In this game, endless browsing or comparison shopping might boost your vanity metrics but they don’t add value.
 At the end of the day, you should care about getting users to add things to a cart, enter in their credit card number, and complete their transaction.

 Products playing the transaction game offer a few different types of value to a customer.
 Some businesses, like Walmart.com and Amazon, chiefly offer the customer utility.
 These companies are extremely focused on price points and shipping.
-In fact Eugene Wei, an early product manager at Amazon, said that customers cared about shipping costs to an irrational extent.
+In fact Eugene Wei, an early product manager at Amazon, customers cared about shipping costs to an irrational extent.
 Customers who shop with these brands feel assured they are getting the best deals on their purchases without ever leaving the comfort of their home.

 Transaction-focused companies that take a more curated approach in their product offer status and fulfillment to their customers.
 In this value exchange, the price of the purchase matters less than the satisfaction it provides, or the pain it relieves.
 For example, a customer may find value in a luxury brand’s e-commerce platform because of the social status that the product offers them.
 On the other hand, something like a weekly meal delivery kit fulfills a need they have to eat healthy, home-cooked meals without worrying about groceries.